adamzap/adamzap.com/content/other/music.md

 <iframe width="100%" height="450" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/playlists/47151476%3Fsecret_token%3Ds-5yDKs&amp;color=4A4A4A&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false"></iframe>

+### The Joy of Sliding

+A cover of [the Wily 3-4 music from Mega Man 3 for NES].
+It was released in August of 2015.

+For this song, I used a [DigiTech Drop pedal] to tune my guitar to Drop B.

 ### Princess Swellda

 A cover of [the Princess Zelda Theme] that plays at the end of Zelda II: The